-I provide research and on-site services for a suite of creative professionals, including conceptualizing and creating foods from any historic period, offering set dec for food-related spaces (kitchen, dining area, etc)., and providing research services.
+I provide research and on-site services, including conceptualizing and creating historically-appropriate foods, offering set dec for food-related spaces (kitchen, dining area, etc)., and providing research services.

 I work on projects set in the future and modern day as well as the past, and use my training to inform realistic, meticulously researched results (e.g. consulting on low-tech, historical preparation methods for a post-apocalyptic film).

-I have over a decade of experience in libraries and museums, doing everything from department direction to exhibit curation, teaching, programming, and in-depth research.
+I have over a decade of experience in libraries and museums, doing everything from directing a museum to conceptualizing and curating exhibits, programming, artifact-centric teaching, and in-depth research.
 I am proud to still be involved in cultural heritage work and to help my colleagues make their exhibits and programs a success.

 I love to teach brand new and seasoned cooks alike!
 I offer fermentation and food history workshops, individual and small group cooking classes, and private chef services for your home meals and special events.